wedding photography lighting – shooting in partial sunlight & shade

 I like using speedlights for additional light, but I also have my Profoto AcuteB2 600R Power Pack (vendor), in the trunk of my car … just in case I need something more than a knife.
-But really, if the Profoto B1 500 Air (retail), was available for Nikon, it would be the Profoto B1 that I pull out.
+But really, if the Profoto B1 500 Air (vendor), was available for Nikon, it would be the Profoto B1 that I pull out.
 500 Ws of easily portable light!

 I really liked this building as a backdrop, but at this time of the day, half the facade was in sun, and half in shade.
 And this is where having a really powerful flash on location, is very very handy.
 I can dump sunlight levels of light (through a softbox!) to match the sunlit areas, and match the exposure levels.

 The pull-back shot shows how the light was positioned.
-The softbox is a fairly unwieldy (for location), Profoto 3′ x 4′ RFi Softbox (Amazon).
+The softbox is a fairly unwieldy (for location), Profoto 3′ x 4′ RFi Softbox (vendor).
 I use it with just the outer baffle in situations like this where I need to dump a lot of light, but still want it to look soft.
 (The dappled light in the foreground is from the sunlight filtering through the trees.)

 In the final image (at the top), the light on the left-hand side does look different than the hard sunlight on the right-hand side.
 With more time (and an infinitely patient bridal party), it would be possible to match the quality in light more exactly, but I am happy with this compromise – it looks great!

 equipment & equivalents used (& what I should’ve been using)

 - Nikon D4